grpc/proposal/A29-xds-tls-security.md

 ### xDS Protocol

-gRPC uses CDS to configure client side security and LDS for server side security as described below.
-The required fields were added to xDS v3 hence xDS v3 is a pre-requisite for this proposal.
+xDS v3 is a pre-requisite for this proposal because the required fields were added to xDS v3. gRPC uses CDS to configure client side security and LDS for server side security as described in the sections below.
+The sections describe how the CDS or LDS updates are processed by gRPC.
+Note that gRPC always validates all security configurations in CDS or LDS regardless of whether an XdsChannelCredentials or XdsServerCredentials is in force.
+If validation fails, the update is NACKed.
+When an update is accepted the correponding security configuration in CDS or LDS is used if the corresponding Xds*Credentials is in force.

 #### CDS for Client Side Security